 docker restart sysdig-agent

-to effect the changes.
+to affect the changes.

 Map Config File To The Local Host Using '-v'